architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-a-new-release.rst

       (default: )

 You can either edit the ``cea.config`` file directly or use ``cea-config build --nsis C:\...\makensis.exe --conda ...``.

 Note: The paths will be different on your system.
 Use the ``conda.bat`` in ``condabin`` of your Anaconda/Miniconda installation.
 The path to ``gui`` should be set to the repository folder of the CityEnergyAnalyst-GUI repository.

-- creating the installer is then as easy as ``cea-dev build``.
+- Creating the installer is then as easy as ``cea-dev build``.
 This will run quite some time as it will create a new conda environment for the version, conda-pack it, and do a lot of compressing.
-- locate the installer in the CityEnergyAnalyst repository under ``setup/Output``.
+- Locate the installer in the CityEnergyAnalyst repository under ``setup/Output``.

 Testing in a virtual machine
 ----------------------------

 In order to test the release, it is a good idea to run the installation guide / installer on a clean virtual machine, e.g. with VirtualBox_.

-This test should go as far as running `cea test --workflow slow` just to be sure everything is still working.
+This test should go as far as running ``cea test --workflow slow`` just to be sure everything is still working.
 This test goes a bit further than the regular test in that it makes sure the installation instructions still work on a new installation.
 This is important because it can find missing packages in the dependency lists etc.